shakisparki/Glue-in-home-challenge/README.md

 * logging logs to console only, can be modified to log to file or other sinks

-*  also possible for State Expiration job to expire delivery states via Delivery API rather than direct db access
+* Also possible for State Expiration job to expire delivery states via Delivery API rather than direct db access?

-* Using JWT bearer token authentication is probably the right way to go, but basic authentication demonstrates the concept due to time constraints

 * More Unit and Integration tests should definitely be written.
 Time contraints didnt permit this.